 - Hyper-Competent Sidekick: In Captain America: The Winter Soldier, The Falcon manages to hold his own very competently in many situations that gave Captain America and Black Widow trouble and is never once a burden to the situation, many of which he wasn't trained for, although it can go almost unnoticed because he's Overshadowed by Awesome.

 - I Believe I Can Fly: Sam, both as Falcon and Captain America, via retractable, metallic wings.
 Joaquin Torres, too, as the new Falcon, though his DNA having been spliced with Redwing's grants him actual flight-capable wings.

 - I Just Want to Be Normal: Freshly gene-spliced, Joaquin Torres expectedly looks forward to being cured so that he can go home to his mom.
 He brightens up considerably upon the realization that he can fly, which is probably a good thing, since his condition has currently been diagnosed as incurable due to the potent vampirism-related Healing Factor he's also acquired (what side-effects, if any, are still being explored).

 - Jive Turkey: Subverted and played for laughs after the Falcon is more or less forced to join the Avengers by Henry Gyrich (who wanted to make it more ethnically diverse), he speaks this way on purpose to annoy him.

-- Legacy Character: Falcon briefly became Captain America when he thought Cap was dead.
-He'll be doing it again courteousy of Marvel NOW!.
+- Falcon briefly became Captain America when he thought Cap was dead.
+He did it again courtesy of Marvel NOW.

 - Meaningful Name: "Sam Wilson" was the name of the New York meatpacker who's most often credited as the inspiration for "Uncle Sam".
 Fitting, since this Sam Wilson is Captain America's most trusted ally, and in 2014 Steve Rogers will be passing the title on to him.